Decentralized Learning in Online Queuing Systems: The case for a cooperative algorithm

 Queues following this strategy accumulate packets during the first stage, and clear more packets than they receive during the second stage.
 The value of $\alpha$ is tuned so that the queues still accumulate a linear portion of packets during each time window.
 For those appropriate $\alpha$, the system is unstable.

 Now suppose that queue $i$ deviates from the strategy and plays a fixed action $p \in \probaset{[K]}$.
 In the first stage of each time window, queue $i$ can clear a bit more packets than it would by not deviating.
 However, during the second stage, it is no longer synchronised with the other queues and collides with them a large number of times.
 Because of those collisions, it will accumulate many packets.
-In the detailed analysis, we demonstrate that, in the end, for appropriate values of $\alpha$, queue $i$ accumulates more packets than it would have without deviating. \end{proof} According to \cref{lem:Nashstable}, the factor $\frac{e}{e-1}$ can be seen as the price of anarchy of the problem, as for slacks below, the worst Nash equilibria might be unstable.
-On the other hand, it is known that for any slack above $1$, there exists a centralized stable strategy.
-This centralized strategy actually consists in queues playing the same joint probability at each time step, independently from the number of accumulated packets.
-As a consequence, it is also a correlated equilibrium of the patient game and~$1$ can be seen as the correlated price of stability.
+In the detailed analysis, we demonstrate that, in the end, for appropriate values of $\alpha$, queue $i$ accumulates more packets than it would have without deviating. \end{proof}